 Family Resources: Check out some ideas for High Holy Days at home from PJ Library

-Our High Holy Days this year will be filled with an abundance of joy, reflection, and connection.
-We will worship in person and online, creating a sense of shared time and purpose.
-Rabbi Joshua Stanton, Cantor Shira Ginsburg, and award-winning musicians will enliven our spirits and open our minds.
-We will have programs for people of all ages and interests, including some of “The Best Kid-Friendly Rosh Hashanah and Yom Kippur Celebrations in New York.”
+Our High Holy Days are filled with an abundance of joy, reflection, and connection.
+We worship in person and online, creating a sense of shared time and purpose.
+Rabbi Joshua Stanton, Cantor Olivia Brodsky, and award-winning musicians enliven our spirits and open our minds.
+We have programs for people of all ages and interests, including some of “The Best Kid-Friendly Rosh Hashanah and Yom Kippur Celebrations in New York.”

 For more information about our Young Family, Family, and Teen services and programs during the High Holy Days, please click here.